Company

 There are multiple ways to grant access to your data in S3 buckets, including IAM policies, bucket policies, and Access Control Lists (ACLs).
 ACLs predate IAM and are the original way S3 granted access to your buckets and objects.
 When a request is received against a resource, Amazon S3 checks the corresponding ACL to verify that the requester has the necessary access rights.

 We advise using S3 Object Ownership to disable ACLs for your buckets and all objects within them.
 This way you take ownership of every object in your bucket and simplify access management for the stored data.
-S3 Object Ownership is a better method than managing individual ACLs especially when you have a large number of objects in the bucket.
+S3 Object Ownership is a better method than managing individual ACLs especially when you have many objects in the bucket.

 Disable Amazon S3 Access Control Lists (ACLs)